Epitaph: In music

 In a more figurative sense, the term may be used for music composed in memory of the deceased.
 Igor Stravinsky composed in 1958 Epitaphium for flute, clarinet and harp.
 In 1967 Krzysztof Meyer called his Symphony No. 2 for choir and orchestra Epitaphium Stanisław Wiechowicz in memoriam.
 Jeffrey Lewis composed Epitaphium – Children of the Sun for narrator, chamber choir, piano, flute, clarinet and percussion.
 In 1969, King Crimson released the song Epitaph, giving a reference to epitaphs within the song.
 Bronius Kutavičius composed in 1998 Epitaphium temporum pereunti.
 Valentin Silvestrov composed in 1999 Epitaph L.B. (Епітафія Л.Б.) for viola (or cello) and piano.
 In 2007 Graham Waterhouse composed Epitaphium for string trio as a tribute to the memory of his father William Waterhouse.
 The South African poet Gert Vlok Nel wrote an (originally) untitled song, which appeared on his first music album "Beaufort-Wes se Beautiful Woorde" as "Epitaph", because his producer Eckard Potgieter told him that the song sounded like an epitaph.
 David Bowie's final album, Blackstar, released in 2016, is generally seen as his musical epitaph, with singles "Blackstar" and "Lazarus" often singled out.

-In space

-In the late 1990s, a unique epitaph was flown to the Moon along with the ashes of geologist and planetary scientist Eugene Shoemaker.
-At the suggestion of colleague Carolyn Porco, Shoemaker's ashes were launched aboard the Lunar Prospector spacecraft on January 6, 1998.
-The ashes were accompanied by a laser-engraved epitaph on a small piece of foil.
-The spacecraft, along with the ashes and epitaph, crashed on command into the south polar region of the Moon on July 31, 1999.